 Achieving and maintaining good nutrition is a key component of managing the troubling symptoms of gastrointestinal (GI) conditions.
 A proper diet also helps support the body’s energy levels and immune system, and can help prevent micronutrient deficiencies and malnutrition.

-GI Nutrition Services, part of the Division of Gastroenterology and Hepatology, play an integral role in Michigan Medicine’s comprehensive, multidisciplinary approach to GI care.
+GI Nutrition Therapy, part of the Division of Gastroenterology and Hepatology, plays an integral role in Michigan Medicine’s comprehensive, multidisciplinary approach to GI care.
 Together with GI physicians, nurses, clinical psychologists, pelvic floor physical therapists and other specialists, we partner with patients to promote well-being and optimize quality of life.

 Our registered dietitian nutritionists provide individualized nutrition care and counseling for patients with a range of GI conditions, including: